S

 GitHub OAuth

-http://localhost:3000 - Callback URL:
+• Callback URL: http://localhost:3020/api/auth/callback/github

 GITHUB_CLIENT_ID="abc123..."

-- Authorized origins:
+• Authorized origins: http://localhost:3020

-http://localhost:3000 - Authorized redirect URIs:
+• Authorized redirect URIs: http://localhost:3020/api/auth/callback/google

 GOOGLE_CLIENT_ID="abc123...apps.googleusercontent.com"